AurelienWautier/CapteurTmp100/README.md

 ### 1. Hardware setup

-Firtly you will need to connect the LCD screen and the temperature sensor in parallel on the i2c bus of the ESP8266.
+Firstly you will need to connect the LCD screen and the temperature sensor in parallel on the i2c bus of the ESP8266.
 To do that, use the following pins :

 - D1 : SCL for the clock